 Location: ACU Brisbane Campus

-Laura Scholes is an Associate Professor of Gender and Literacy at the Institute for Learning Sciences and Teacher Education, ACU, Brisbane.
-A/Professor Scholes is a Fellow of the Australian Research Council researching how to challenge masculinities associated with boys’ failure in reading.
+Laura Scholes is an Associate Professor researching gender and literacy at the Institute for Learning Sciences and Teacher Education, ACU, Brisbane.
+A/Professor Scholes is also a Principal Fellow of the Australian Research Council researching how to challenge masculinities associated with boys’ failure in reading.
 She was awarded a prestigious 3-year Discovery Early Career Research Award (DECRA) in 2017 (DE 170100990).
 As part of this program of research she is implementing mixed methods to identify the multiplicity of influences on boys' masculine reading identities and pedagogies to improve disadvantaged boys' reading outcomes.

 - Scholes, L. (2018).
 Boys, masculinities and reading: Gender identity and literacy as social practice.
 Critical studies in gender and sexuality in education series.
 New York, NY: Routledge.